 There is a particular kind of guilt that doesn't get talked about, and it's the guilt of the days when it's easier.

-The days when the calls are fewer, when she seems more settled, when you get through an afternoon without having to step out of a meeting or leave your desk.
+The days when the calls are fewer, when they seems more settled, when you get through an afternoon without having to step out of a meeting or leave your desk.
 Those days, instead of feeling relief, some caregivers feel guilty for feeling relief.
 Shouldn't it always be this hard?
 Isn't the hard version the proof that you care?

 Permission to rest is not a betrayal.
 It is the thing that makes the long road possible.